Subham-KRLX/TravelEase-App/README.md

 npx expo start
 \`\`\`

-### 3. Running the App
+### 3. Application Configuration
-1. Ensure the backend server is running on port 5000.
+1. Ensure the backend server is running.
-2. Scan the QR code shown in the terminal with the **Expo Go** app on your phone (Android/iOS).
+2. Verify your `.env` configuration matches your development environment.
-3.  **Note for Android Emulator:** The app is configured to connect to `10.0.2.2:5000` to access localhost.
+3. Update the API endpoint in `src/config/api.js` to point to your server's address (IP address or hosted URL).
-4.  **Note for Physical Device:** Ensure your phone and computer are on the same Wi-Fi network.
-You may need to update the `API_URL` in `src/config/api.js` to your computer's local IP address (e.g., `http://192.168.1.5:5000/api`).
+4. Run the app using Expo Go on your device or emulator.

 ## 📂 Project Structure